The Barn Owl Centre. A registered charity dedicated to community education, conservation and bird welfare

 Overview of the UK Barn Owl

-The Barn Owl (Tyto alba) is a distinctive and iconic species in the UK, recognised for its ghostly appearance, silent flight, and distinctive heart-shaped facial disc.
+The Barn Owl (Tyto alba) is a distinctive UK species, recognised for its ghostly appearance, silent flight, and heart-shaped facial disc.

 Nesting and Adaptation